uncms-dev/uncms/docs/development.md

-With overridden methods of subclasses of standard Django classes, it is best to test functionality at a higher level, rather than test the functionality itself.
+With overridden methods of subclasses of standard Django classes, it is best to test functionality at a higher level, rather than test individual functions.
-This means that the test will fail if Django's API changes in future, which gives you confidence that it will work across Django upgrades.
+This gives you more confidence that the test will remain relevant if Django's API changes in future (or fail loudly if it is not relevant), which gives you confidence that the thing your tests are across Django upgrades.
-Often, the Django view is the best place to write the test.
+Often, a Django view is the best thing to test.

 For example, the ModelAdmin for the File model in the [media app](media-app.md) contains an override of `get_fieldsets`, to conditionally show or hide the "Usage" fieldset depending on whether a new file is being created or if we are editing an existing one.